Gap Insurance Explained: What It Is, Cost & Do You Really Need It?

 Gap Insurance Cost and Where to Buy It

-The gap insurance cost varies dramatically depending on where to buy gap insurance, making it essential to shop around before committing.
+The gap insurance cost varies dramatically depending on where you buy it, making it essential to shop around before committing.

 Pricing Comparison: Dealers vs. Insurance Companies